Ircama/ELM327-emulator/README.md

     ELM327-emulator is running on /dev/pts/0

+## Embedded dictionary of AT Commands and PIDs

 A [dictionary](https://docs.python.org/3.7/tutorial/datastructures.html#dictionaries) named *ObdMessage* is used to define commands and PIDs.
 The dictionary includes more sections (named scenarios):

 - `'AT'`: set of default AT commands
 - `'default'`: set of default PIDs
-- `'car'`: PIDs of a Toyota Auris Hybrid veichle
+- `'car'`: PIDs of a Toyota Auris Hybrid vehicle
 - any additional custom section can be used to define specific scenarios

 Default settings include both the 'AT' and the 'default' scenarios.